What is Mohs Surgery?

 After his medical dermatology residency, Dr. Ayli completed his Mohs Micrographic and Dermatologic Oncology fellowship in Georgia, under the direction of Dr. David E. Kent, a nationally renowned Mohs micrographic and reconstructive surgeon.
 During his fellowship, Dr. Ayli received extensive training in Mohs micrographic and facial reconstructive surgery.

-Coast region under the auspices of Dr. William B. Henghold, a prominent Mohs micrographic and reconstructive surgeon.
+After this fellowship and prior to his arrival in North Carolina, Dr. Ayli spent over four years serving patients of Pensacola and the Gulf Coast region under the auspices of Dr. William B. Henghold, a prominent Mohs micrographic and reconstructive surgeon.
 There, he performed nearly 7000 Mohs surgical cases, acquired expertise in advanced facial reconstructive surgery and the treatment of aggressive skin tumors, and was one of only a handful of Mohs surgeons in the country to utilize Mohs micrographic surgery for the treatment of melanoma.